-I personally find this method condescending and irritating: I am looking for information and for wisdom, not for big hyperbole -the CAPS are straight from the author-.
+I was looking for information and for wisdom, not for big hyperbole -the CAPS are straight from the author-.

 And I want the info presented to me as clearly as possible, and not through some hide-and-seek game that already felt manipulative to me.

-But anyway, let’s delve deep into this Think and Grow Rich book summary:
+That said, let’s get straight into this Think and Grow Rich book summary.

 #Chapter 1: Desire

 The first quality you should possess to THINK AND GROW RICH is the DESIRE for riches.

 Here are the 6 practical steps of desire:

 - Fix in your mind the exact amount you desire